SailfishOS-for-the-fairphone-4/getting_started/README.md

 cd $ANDROID_ROOT
 ```

-We are now going to apply the hybris patches to our codebase.
+We are now going to apply the hybris patches to our codebase, so that the default lib-hybris gets configured to work with our specific android base version.
-#TODO, why?

 ```
 HABUILD_SDK $